msv-lab/modus/README.md

 # Modus

 Modus is a [Datalog](https://en.wikipedia.org/wiki/Datalog)-based [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) for building Docker images.
-It supports complex build workflows for evolving configurable software.
+It supports complex build workflows for configurable, evolving software.
 Modus is declarative and non-Turing-complete.
 Compared with Dockerfiles, it provides the following extra capabilities:

 - modularity and code reuse;
 - automatic resolution of dependencies: images, compilations flags, etc;